cloudfoundry/routing-api-cli/README.md

 ```

 Notes:
-- Route "ttl" definition is ignored for unregister
+- Route "ttl" definition is ignored for unregister.
-- CLI will appear successful when unregistering routes that do not exist
+- CLI will appear successful when unregistering routes that do not exist.
+- The `route_service_url` is an optional value, and must be a HTTPS url.

 ###Examples